 … [there] has been the claim that business should contribute to support charitable activities and especially to universities.
 Such giving by corporations is an inappropriate use of corporate funds in a free-enterprise society.

 Another principle expressed by Friedman is the need to stay within the rules of the game, specifically avoiding deception and fraud.
 This principle is further explicated when he writes:4

 A corporate executive … has direct responsibility to conduct business in accordance with [shareholder] desires … [i.e.] to make as much money as possible while conforming to their basic rules of the society, both those embodied in law and those embodied in ethical custom.

-This implies that Friedman does not proclaim that directors can act in any way to maximise profit as they have to abide by the law and follow ethical custom.
+This quotation implies that Friedman does not proclaim that directors can act in any way to maximise profit as they have to abide by the law and follow ethical custom.
 He, however, specifically excludes charitable activities as they do not directly contribute to profit.
-A good corporation in Friedman’s view is not one that undertakes activities only because they are ethically good, but because they are economically good.
-One of Friedman’s main arguments for excluding Corporate Social Responsibility from business stems from his views on the ethical spending (Waldman and Siegel 2008):
+A good corporation in Friedman’s view is not one that undertakes activities only because they are ethically sound, but because they are economically viable.
+One of Friedman’s main arguments for excluding Corporate Social Responsibility from business stems from his views on the ethical spending:5

-- Spending your own money on yourself—spent wisely;
+- Spending your money on yourself—spent wisely;

 - Spending your money on others—spend wisely but challenging;

 - Spending people’s money on yourself—little incentive to economise;